natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic_v3/REC_Q_BMS_Wiring_Logic_v3.md

  - concept
  - electrical
  - van
+ - deprecated

 metatags:
 	# no metatags
+ - deprecated
 cover:
 	# image file
  img: rec-bms.jpeg
 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr: "This is our fourth version of the BMS Wiring and Logic design.
-It reflects our electrical install of the Wakespeed 500 and partial implementation of the ```CHARGE ENABLE``` optocouplers."
+tldr: "This design is obsolete and deprecated.
+This was our third version of the BMS Wiring and Logic design and was the version implemented when we hit the road full time.
+It reflects our addition of a custom precharge circuit and significant revisions to the wiring schematic."
 ---
-**This is our fourth version of the BMS Wiring and Logic design.
-It reflects our electrical install of the Wakespeed 500 and partial implementation of the ```CHARGE ENABLE``` optocouplers.**
+**This design is obsolete and deprecated.
+This was our third version of the BMS Wiring and Logic design and was the version implemented when we hit the road full time.
+It reflects our addition of a custom precharge circuit and significant revisions to the wiring schematic.**

 ![REC Q BMS Wiring Logic](REC_Q_BMS_Wiring_Logic.svg) _This schematic captures the full system upstream of the positive and negative bus.
 Greyed-out sections and connections represent design, but not fully implemented portions of the design._